-Arrange the flower suckers, however, looks best in your container.
-Each container will be different on how may suckers you use.
+Arrange the flower suckers in your container.
+Each container will be different on how many suckers you use.

 Now you have a cute way to give your favorite person a whole bouquet!
 Of course, you can use any type of sucker so the possibilities are endless.